 The curriculum allows pupils to participate in a wide range of sporting activities, to fulfil the aims of the department and the national curriculum.
 Traditional games such as hockey, netball, rugby, football and athletics are covered, and teams are organised in most of these.
 We also introduce pupils to other team and individual sports such as dance, gymnastics, basketball, table tennis, badminton, rounders and fitness.
 Many more lunchtime and after school clubs are run to encourage a high level of extra-curricular sports participation.
 We are proud of the success we achieve with both teams and individuals.

 Gartree has great sporting facilities, allowing a range of activities to take place comfortably.
-They include a sports hall and hall inside, together with extensive all-weather multi-purpose playing areas and grass pitches outside.
+They include a sports hall, fitness suite/dance studio and and hall inside, together with extensive all-weather multi-purpose playing areas and grass pitches outside.

 The department also benefits from having a specialist team of well-trained PE teachers, whose experiences in working across the 11-16 age range are used to inspire and challenge pupils and help them reach their full potential.

 Our curriculum provides both depth and breadth, with Gartree’s current pupils experiencing a challenging programme of activities.

 Pupils are given an understanding of how to build on their successes is an important part of their learning process.
 Staff will provide pupils with regular verbal feedback, whilst end of unit mastery levels confirm a pupil’s achievement in many of the activities they experience.

 These are used to understand what they need to do to move forward.

 Activity specific mastery levels can also be found in both changing rooms, as well as the Sports Hall, when particular units of work are being taught.

 - Non- Exam Assessment (NEA).
 Three practical performances (30%)